SODALITE-EU/monitoring-system/ruleserver/README.md

 #### Remove request
 `curl http://<ruleserver_ip>:<port>/rules/remove/<file-id>`

 After this request, the server looks for a file named `rules-<file-id>.yml` in the Docker volume shared with the Prometheus component and removes it if found.
-The server forces the configuration of the Prometheus instance to reload by sending a SIGHUP signal to it.
+The server forces the configuration of the Prometheus instance to reload by sending a SIGHUP signal to it .